There is nothing improper about this Hanky Panky Recipe for old-fashioned, delicious cocktail rye bread appetizers.

 Recipe FAQs:

 Yes, and this is one of the best things about this recipe.
 You can make the topping up to 48 hours ahead, and then top your bread and bake it when you are ready to serve it.
-Or, you can make the recipe as directed and freeze the hanky pankies until you are ready to bake and serve them.
+Or, you can make the recipe as directed and freeze the unbaked hanky pankies until you are ready to bake and serve them.

 More appetizer recipes: